Venafi/vcert/README.md

        "github.com/Venafi/vcert/v5/pkg/endpoint"
    )
    ```
-2. Create a configuration object of type `&vcert.Config` that specifies the Venafi connection details.
+2. Create a configuration object of type `&vcert.Config` that specifies the CyberArk connection details.
 Solutions are
 typically designed to get those details from a secrets vault, .ini file, environment variables, or command line parameters.

 ### Enroll certificate